 Paris is actually one of those cities with out-of-town attractions that have become as popular its city-centre ones.
 Most people fit in a trip to the Palace of Versailles and/ or Disneyland while they are in Paris.
 But there is so much more to see away from the tourist hoards.

-- Provins.
 Take the same Transilien P train from Paris Gare de l’Est to the end of the line and you will end up in the medieval town of Provins.
-This town is a UNESCO World Heritage Site, with 58 listed monuments.
+You will enjoy your day trip to this UNESCO World Heritage Site, with its 58 listed monuments.
 These include the ramparts that surround the entrance to the old town, dating from the 11th to the 13th century, the 12th-century Caesar’s Tower and the Underground Galleries.
 Throughout the town you will see examples of medieval architecture, even if you walk down the most unassuming side street.
 There are plenty of good places to eat in Provins, especially in the Old Town (or the Upper Town).
 These range from crêperies, to cafés and up-market restaurants.
 There are also a number of shops that sell gifts inspired by Provins’ medieval origins and many rose products, in a nod to the Rose of Provins.
 If you head slightly out of the town centre you can visit the Roseraie (Rose Garden) where sun loungers are provided for your relaxation.
 Provins is a sleepy, quiet town and will provide a welcome break from the hustle and bustle of Paris.

-- Giverny.
-To the north-west of Paris is Giverny.
+If you take a day trip from Paris to the north-west of the city, you can visit Giverny.
 This is the location of the home and garden of renowned artist Claude Monet.
 Visitors can look around both the house, which has been lovingly restored, and the garden, which contains both a flower garden (Clos Normand) and a Japanese-inspired water garden.
 It is in the water garden that you will see the Japanese bridge and the water lilies that were the subject of some of Monet’s most famous paintings.
 You can get to Giverny by taking the train from Gare Saint Lazare to Vernon (direction Rouen) and then taking a shuttle bus to complete the journey.

-Shopping abroad is for many the ultimate way to experience another country and have great fun at the same time.
+Shopping trips are for many the ultimate way to experience another country and have great fun at the same time.
 While many global brands can be found in almost any city, there are still many retailers that are unique to their own country.
-Sampling their wares offers fascinating insight into that country’s culture and people.
+A shopping trip to foreign country is a chance to sample the local wares and gain fascinating insight into the country’s culture and people.
 The spread of global brands also means that shoppers have to travel further afield and beyond the high street to source unique items.
-Shopping abroad can be extremely enjoyable, but there are a few things to be aware of to ensure your trip runs smoothly.
+A shopping trip abroad can be extremely enjoyable, but there are a few things to be aware of to ensure your trip runs smoothly.
 Following on from our guide to the top European shopping destinations, Send MyBag has put together some tips to help you plan your shopping trip abroad.